This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my full disclosure here.

-This Cannellini Bean and Avocado Hummus is smooth and creamy with a hint of heat…and it’s both vegan and gluten-free.
+This Avocado and White Bean Hummus is a smooth and creamy dip with a hint of heat…and it’s both vegan and gluten-free.
 A perfect snack or party appetizer!

 Have you ever tried hummus made from legumes other than chickpeas?

 Maybe pinto bean hummus, perhaps?

 Or even white bean hummus, like the one I’ll be sharing with you today?